 Te nui o ngā kai i te wai (abundance of fish species - koura).
 Monitored as part of Regional Ecological Monitoring Survey (in tributaries).
 In this scenario fish species have the potential to increase in number.
-There are a number of factors that affect the abundance of fish, including predation, food, barriers to migration, and water quality attributes (dissolved oxygen, pH, turbidity, ammonia, temperature).
-Reductions in the 4 contaminants may have varying impacts on particular species.
-Tuna are a very resilient species and can live in degraded environments but like piharau and inanga are sensitive to barriers to migration.
+There are a number of factors that affect the abundance of fish, food, barriers to migration, and water quality attributes (dissolved oxygen, pH, turbidity, ammonia, temperature).
+Reductions in the 4 have varying impacts on particular species.
+Tuna are a very resilient species and can live in degraded environments but like pihar sensitive to barriers to migration.
 Koura are particularly sensitive to sediment, and inanga are quite sensitive to a range of factors.
-For this indicator koura has been focussed on as an indicator species.
-They have a wide distribution in water body types (lakes, river, and streams) and are sensitive to sediment, and thrive in natural riparian margins.
+For has been focussed on as an indicator species.
+They have a wide distribution in water body types (lakes, river, and streams) and are see and thrive in natural riparian margins.
 It is expected that numbers and distribution of koura may increase as a result this scenario.
 Koura, short finned Tuna, Inanga and Piharau (picked up in the REMS indicator).
-Increase in natural riparian margin will increase koura and increased koura means an increase in food source for trout, tuna, catfish. †3 Ngā tarukino me ngā ika rawaho i te wai (presence of pest weeds and fish) This negative indicator assumes that the presence of pest plants and fish are an indicator of poor water health, from a cultural perspective.
-This scenario will have minimal impacts on the presence of pest weeds and fish (i.e. won't significantly reduce their numbers).
-There is expected to be some reduction of pest weeds that are affected by shading from afforestation and riparian management (that includes planting).
-Pest fish such as carp, catfish, gambusia and rudd are very resilient to a range of water quality characteristics.
-This scenario is not expected to see reductions in their number.
+Increase in natural riparian margin will increase koura means an increase in food source for trout, tuna, catfish.
+Ngā tarukino me ngā ika rawaho i te wai (presence of pest weeds and fish) This negative indicator assumes that the presence of pest plants and fish are an indicator of poor water health, from a cultural perspect will have minimal impacts on the presence of pest weeds and fish (i.e. won't significantly reduce their numbers).
+There is expected to be some reduction of pest weeds that are affected by shading from afforestation and riparian management (that Pest fish such as carp, catfish, gambusia and rudd are very resilient to a range of water quality characteristics.
+This scenario is no reductions in their number.
 Shading will control exotic plants in streams and shading also favours native fish.
-There are pros and cons in terms of this scenario but no significant effect on pests.
-1 Mātauranga ki nga wai kaukau (Knowledge of swimming places) - information currently held by River lwi The assessment of changes in knowledge requires detail of personal, whānau, hapū, lwi and collective knowledge, therefore assessment within the timeframe and scope of this project is unable to be achieved.
-The knowledge of swimming places can potentially be improved and increased as a result of improved water quality, particularly as these places are more accessible for swimming.
-In particular, by improving clarity (safety) and reducing E.coli (perceptions of safety) this will improve the opportunity to go to swimming places and therefore sharing of knowledge can occur.
-The higher frequency of swimming will facilitate the improvements in knowledge and the passing of knowledge.
-It is also expected that the awareness generated from the focus on swimmability will facilitate discussion and research.
-1 Au Putea (economic benefit of water) - can measure effects in employment and profit from sectors and industries and on farm cost in economic model For this scenario there would be land-use change (afforestation) and decreases in land-use intensity The economic effects of changes in land-use, particularly on Māori landholdings that significantly rely on agriculture, forestry, horticulture and future geothermal energy production are significant.
-While there is expected to be some increases in forestry (which has low labour force requirements) and value added industries such as pulp and paper, there will be significant reductions in other primary sectors; horticulture and fruit growing, sheep and beef, and dairy.
-There does not appear to be significant increases in tourism, however there may be niche market potential. ↓5
+There are pros and co scenario but no significant effect on pests.
+Mātauranga ki nga wai kaukau (Knowledge of swimming places) - information currently held by River lwi The assessment of changes in knowledge requires detail of personal, whānau, hapū, lwi and collective knowledge, therefore ass timeframe and scope of this project is unable to be achieved.
+The knowledge of swimming places can potentially be improved and incre- improved water quality, particularly as these places are more accessible for swimming.
+In particular, by improving clarity (safety) and reducing E.coli (perceptions of safety) this will improve the opportunity to go to sw therefore sharing of knowledge can occur.
+The higher frequency of swimming will facilitate the improvements in knowledge and the pas It is also expected that the awareness generated from the focus on swimmability will facilitate discussion and research.
+Au Putea (economic benefit of water) - can measure effects in employment and profit from sectors and industries and on farm cost in economic model For this scenario there would be land-use change (afforestation) and decreases in land-use intensity The economic effects of ch particularly on Māori landholdings that significantly rely on agriculture, forestry, horticulture and future geothermal energy production are While there is expected to be some increases in forestry (which has low labour force requirements) and value added industries such there will be significant reductions in other primary sectors; horticulture and fruit growing, sheep and beef, and dairy.
+There does not appear to be significant increases in tourism, however there may be niche market potential.